top of page

 I envision completing a DNP program, teaching Nurse Anesthesia, and helping to fill the needs of the nursing industry.
 I intend to give back to the community as a volunteer throughout my career.
 Medical professionals must be responsible to the community as role models and leaders, promoting healthy lifestyle choices and contributing to worthy social causes.

-Through an academic relationship with XXXX, I will develop much further, giving my energy and clinical expertise to the most unique, autonomous, challenging, and rewarding nursing field.
+Through an academic relationship with ____, I will develop much further, giving my energy and clinical expertise to the most unique, autonomous, challenging, and rewarding nursing field.
 Your time and consideration are appreciated.

 bottom of page